tsbranquinho/RC-Project/Projeto_24_25/README.md

-# Projeto RC
+# Projeto RC - Group 67

-This project implements a **client-server application** with various commands for managing and interacting with a game system over a network.
+This project implements a **client-server application** with various commands for managing and interacting with a game system (Mastermind) over a network. \
+Tiago Branquinho - ist1106635 \
+Rafael Avelar - ist1106546

 ---